Cold Asian Noodle Salad

 Cooked spaghetti noodles in a pot.

 Step 1: Bring a large pot of water to a boil stovetop with a generous pinch of salt.
-Cook your pasta according to the package instructions.
+Cook your pasta or other noodles according to the package directions.

 Once it’s done, drain and quickly run it under cold water then add it back into the pot.